BEANM00N/SOL-DRIFT-WIKI/content/Publisher List.md

 ---
-## List of Identified UK Publishers/Investors for Gamescom Meetings (with submission info):
+List of Identified UK Publishers/Investors for Gamescom Meetings (with submission info)

+ - Publishers:
     - **Coatsink:**
         - How to Submit: Partner form at `https://coatsink.com/partner`
     - **CULT Games:**